zolkocarbon/Udemy_Advanced_CSS_Natours/readme.md

                 @include style-link-text($color-text-light);
             }
         ```
-    + <span id="functions> Functions: like mixins, with the difference that they produce a value for later use </span>
+    + <a name="functions"> Functions: like mixins, with the difference that they produce a value for later use </a>
         ```scss
         @function divide($a, $b) {
             @return $a / $b;